Ria424/developers-animatesdk-docs/index.md

 A sample JavaScript API script named Shape.jsfl is located in the Shape folder (see "Sample implementations" above).
 This script displays information about the contours of the shape in the Output panel.

-#### To install and run the Shape script:
+#### To install and run the Shape script

 1. Copy the Shape.jsfl file to the Configuration > Commands folder (see ["Saving JSFL files"](/Introduction/Working_with_the_JavaScript_API.md#saving-jsfl-files)).

 2. In a Animate document (FLA file), select a shape object.

 3. Select Commands > Shape to run the script.

 #### Sample get and set filters command

 A sample JavaScript API script named filtersGetSet.jsfl is located in the filtersGetSet folder (see "Sample implementations" above).
 This script adds filters to a selected object and displays information about the filters being added in the Output panel.

-#### To install and run the filtersGetSet script:
+#### To install and run the filtersGetSet script

 1. Copy the filtersGetSet.jsfl file to the Configuration/Commands folder (see ["Saving JSFL files"](/Introduction/Working_with_the_JavaScript_API.md#saving-jsfl-files)).

 2. In a Animate document (FLA file), select a text, movie clip, or button object.

 3. Select Commands > filtersGetSet to run the script.

 #### Sample PolyStar tool